tushar14062019/tip-calculator/README.md

 #### Output
 The program should display:

-1 The original bill amount\
+1. The original bill amount
-2 The service quality and corresponding tip percentage\
+2. The service quality and corresponding tip percentage
-3 The calculated tip amount\
+3. The calculated tip amount
-4 The total amount including tip\
+4. The total amount including tip
-5 The number of people splitting the bill\
+5. The number of people splitting the bill
-6 The amount each person should pay
+6. The amount each person should pay

 #### Error Handling
 The program should: